DSimonne/gwaihir/README.md

 Contact : david.simonne@universite-paris-saclay.fr

-You can install gwaihir via the setup.py script, so that you can use via a package after in python, see below
+You can install gwaihir via the `setup.py` script (`pip install .`)

-Gwaihir is also avaible on pypi.org, each new version from the master branch is uploaded: `https://pypi.org/project/gwaihir/` On the contrary, if you follow the github changes on the you will have the latest updates.
+Gwaihir is also avaible on pypi.org, each new stable version from the master branch is uploaded: `https://pypi.org/project/gwaihir/`
+On the contrary, if you follow the github changes on the you will have the latest updates.

 # GUI Preview: